ToucanProtocol/BSIC/Deliverable #1/README.md

 emission capacity is needed within 30 years (as outlined by the IPCC and other bodies).
 [We have to sequester >1,5 trillion tonnes of CO2 in order to revert to 300 ppm in the atmosphere.](https://nori.com/white-paper)

-CO2ken aims to solve the trust problem along the carbon offset value chain.

 [Carbon offsetting requires 4 factors in order to be effective](http://www.greeninvestmentservices.com/carbon-offsets/key-principles-of-vers):